memfault/interrupt/_drafts/unit-test-mocking.md

 always an exercise in frustration, patience, and determination.
 This is because of the constraints, as well as breadth, of embedded software.
-It combines hardware drivers, operating systems, high-level software, and communication protocols and stacks all within one software package and usually managed by a single team.
+It combines hardware drivers, operating systems, high-level software, and communication protocols and stacks all within one software package and is usually managed by a single team.
 Due to these complexities, the number of dependencies of a single file can quickly grow out of control.

-One tool that we can use to our advantage as embedded developers when writing unit tests is _mocks_.
+One paradigm that we can use to our advantage as embedded developers when writing unit tests is _mocks_.
 They serve as a replacement for a module dependency, are quick and easy to write, and make it easy to test your code in a white-box fashion.